 The motherboard is the most difficult of all upgrades since all of the other PC parts attach to it.
 It’s only worth considering if you’re dead set on a new processor that’s not compatible with your current setup.
 It won’t give you much of a speed boost on its own.

 There are other components to consider, too.

-A keen photographer, for instance, would surely benefit more from having a better monitor than making Lightroom run a little quicker.
-A web developer might become more productive with a second monitor, as could a writer with a mechanical keyboard.
+A keen photographer, for instance, would surely benefit more from having a better monitor than from making Lightroom run a little quicker.
+Equally, a writer could become more productive with a mechanical keyboard.

-So, RAM, SSDs, and graphics cards are the most important things to upgrade.
+So, RAM, SSDs, and graphics cards are the most important PC upgrades.
 You should see real, instant improvements whenever you upgrade any combination of them.

 Ideally, you should always tailor your upgrades to your precise needs.
 If you need better graphics, get a new graphics card; if you want greater responsiveness, get an SSD.
 And if you aren’t sure where your computer’s bottlenecks are, check out our guide to the Windows diagnostics tests you can use to help you pinpoint them.